Privacy-Preserving Nonlinear Observer Design Using Contraction Analysis: Problem Statement

+Consider the problem of estimating a discrete-time signal denoted $x := \{x_k\}_{k \in \mathbb N}$, with $x_k \in \mathsf X = \mathbb R^n$ for some integer $n$, which represents an aggregate state for a population of privacy-sensitive individuals.
+For example, $x_k$ could be the density at period $k$ of drivers or pedestrians at a finite number of spatial locations, the proportion of individuals infected by a disease in a population, etc. We assume that $x_k$ cannot be perfectly observed, but that we can measure instead a privacy-sensitive discrete-time signal $\{y_k\}_{k \in \mathbb N}$, with $y_k \in \mathsf Y = \mathbb R^m$ for some integer $m$, for which we have a state-space model of the form

+where $w_k, v_k$ are noise signals capturing modeling errors, and $f_k$ and $g_k$ are $\mathcal C^1$ functions.
+Our aim is to publish an estimate $z_k$ of $x_k$, computed from $y_k$ by an observer of the following form \cite{Sontag:SCL99:OSS}

+with, for each $k$ in $\mathbb N$, $h_k: \mathsf X \times \mathsf Y \to \mathsf X$ a $\mathcal C^1$ function such that $h_k(x,0) = 0$.
+We initialize \eqref{eq: observer form} with some estimate $z_0$ of $x_0$.
+Note that \eqref{eq: observer form} could describe an observer for a model \eqref{eq: model - 1}-\eqref{eq: model - 2} that has already been transformed under a suitable change of coordinates to a form that facilitates observer design, e.g., an observability canonical form \cite{Gauthier:book01:observability, Isidori:book17:controlLectures}.
+With straightforward modifications to our arguments, the ``prediction'' form \eqref{eq: observer form} could also be replaced by an observer using the most recent observations

-In the applications discussed later in the paper, the signal $y_k$ is collected from privacy-sensitive individuals, hence needs to be protected.
-On the other hand, the model (\ref{eq: model - 1}), (\ref{eq: model - 2}), i.e., the functions $f_k$, $g_k$, is assumed to be publicly available.
-The data aggregator wishes to release the signal $z_k$ produced by (\ref{eq: observer form}) publicly as well.
-However, since $z_k$ depends on the sensitive signal $y_k$, we will only allow the release of an approximate version of $z_k$ carrying certain privacy guarantees detailed formally in the next subsection.
-We will later see that the gain matrices need to be carefully chosen to balance accuracy or speed of the observer on the one hand and the level of privacy offered on the other hand.
+In the applications discussed later in the paper, the signal $y_k$ is collected from privacy-sensitive individuals, hence needs to be protected, in a sense defined below.
+On the other hand, the model \eqref{eq: model - 1}-\eqref{eq: observer form}, i.e., the functions $f_k$, $g_k$ and $h_k$, is assumed to be publicly available, or at least potentially known to any adversary trying to make inferences about $y$ based on $z$.
+The data aggregator wishes to publicly release the signal $z$ produced by (\ref{eq: observer form}).
+However, since $z$ depends on the sensitive signal $y$, we only allow the release of an approximate version of $z$ carrying certain privacy guarantees, which are presented formally in the next subsection.
+As a result, it will emerge that the functions $h_k$ need to be carefully chosen to balance accuracy or convergence speed of the observer with the level of privacy offered.

-\begin{rem} Note that we do not provide here nor use in our designs any model of the noise signals $w_k$ and $v_k$, which are simply used as a device to explain the discrepancy between any measured signal $y_k$ and the signal predicted by a deterministic model. \end{rem}
+\begin{remark} We do not provide here nor use any model of the noise signals $w$ and $v$ in \eqref{eq: model - 1}, \eqref{eq: model - 2}, which are simply introduced as a device to explain the discrepancy between any measured signal $y$ and the signals that can be predicted by a deterministic model $x_{k+1} = f_k(x_k), y_k = g_k(x_k)$. \end{remark}

+\begin{remark} More generally, we might just want to publish an output $\chi_k(x_k)$, function of the state $x_k$.
+As explained below, this can be done by first obtaining a privacy-preserving estimate $\hat x$ of the signal $x$ and then publishing $\chi_k(\hat x_k)$, relying on the fact that sound privacy guarantees such as differential privacy are preserved by the final transformation through $\chi_k$. \end{remark}